Ratulchakra/Effect-Of-Climate-On-Energy-Consumption/README.md

 Here, we try to look into some common ways to tackle this issue.
 It is solely based on the context of Electricty consumption on the grounds of West Bengal, India.

+The target of this project is to use Climate parameters, such as Temparature and Rainfall, to predict Electricty consumption in the state of West Bengal for a particular day.

+The dataset used in this project is Custom-Made.
+It is made by collecting and compiling data from trust-worthy sources.
+* Climate Data - Indian Meteorological Department (IMD)
+* Energy Consumption - Power System Operation Corporation (POSOCO)
+* Coordinates of the state of West Bengal - Maps of India

+We used some of the well known and commonly used techniques in this project to the prediction task.
+* Ordinary Least Square Regression Method
+* LASSO (Least Absolute Shrinkage and Selection Operator) Regression
+* RIDGE Regression
+* Random Forest Regression
+* LSTM (Long Short Term Memory)

 ___